-As another alternative, a secured credit card can give you the flexibility of a credit line and a way to build credit when you have little or no credit history, or if your credit profile is too dinged up for you to get an unsecured loan.
+As another alternative, you might consider how a secured credit card could work for you, potentially giving you the flexibility of a credit line and a way to build credit when you have little or no credit history — or if your credit profile is too dinged up for you to get an unsecured loan.

 Your decision on whether a collateral loan is right for you will ultimately come down to a few things like your credit history, how much you want to borrow and what collateral you may have to secure a loan with.